joaopeixoto13/OPTEE-RPI4/README.md

 ---

-# Generate the ARM Trusted Firmware
+# Update the ARM Trusted Firmware

 In this case, although ARM offers the [Firmware](https://github.com/ARM-software/arm-trusted-firmware) support to Raspberry Pi 4 platform, at the moment the BL32 (or Trusted OS) is not supported.